What to Expect from a Consultation

 Please do not pay for a consultation if what you really want is advice on how to improve your waiver packet on your own.
 You will be disappointed and your consultation fee will not be returned.

 Telephone consultations must be scheduled and are subject to availability.
 We are not always able to schedule a telephone consultation within 48 hours of payment.
-If a consultee requires an immediate consultation, he/she should call first to check availability before making payment.
+Telephone consultations are 30 minutes.

 In-person consultations must be paid for in advance and will be scheduled in the same manner as a telephone consultation.
-In-person consultations are discouraged for people who would need to travel more than 30 minutes to the office.
-Consultees living this far away are encouraged to arrange for a telephone consultation.
+In-person consultations are 30 minutes.
+DO NOT BRING CHILDREN TO AN IN-PERSON CONSULTATION.
+If you cannot find a sitter, please schedule a telephone consultation.

 Time Zone

-Consultation times are always Houston time, which is central time in the United States.
-We are two hours ahead of Los Angeles and one hour behind New York City.
-It is the consultee’s responsibility to accurately determine the time difference.
-We recommend the consultee search the internet to find out the time difference between their location and Houston.
-The current time in Houston is posted on the top right corner of our website.
+Consultation times are always Missouri time, which is Central Time in the United States.
+We are in the same time zone as Chicago.
+We are two hours ahead of Los Angeles and one hour behind New York.
+It is the consultee's responsibility to accurately determine the time difference.
+We recommend the consultee search the internet to find out the time difference between their location and Michigan.
+The current time in Missouri is posted on the top right corner of our website.
 You may need to refresh your browser to get the exact time.

 Lateness

 Telephone appointment and in-person appointments are expected to begin on-time.
 Consultees calling or arriving more than 15 minutes after the appointed time, regardless of the reason, are considered to have missed their appointment and will be asked to reschedule.
-For this reason, telephone consultations are recommended even for consultees living in/near Houston so the consultee will not need to reschedule due to traffic congestion or difficulty finding the office.
+For this reason, telephone consultations are recommended even for consultees living in/near Missouri so the consultee will not need to reschedule due to traffic congestion or difficulty finding the office.
+In-person consultations that are scheduled one hour will end on time even if the consultee arrives up to 15 minutes late.
+Consultations - whether in person or by phone - that are scheduled for 15 to 30 minutes will have the entirety of the anticipated time as long it starts no more than 15 minutes late.

 What to be sure to tell the Attorney